How to add diagnostics notebooks

 4. Update your parameters.
 Parameters that are specific to just this notebook should go under parameter_groups in the notebook’s entry under compute_notebooks.
 Global parameters that you want passed in to every notebook in the collection should go under global_params.
 When CUPiD executes your notebook, all of these parameters will get put in a new cell below the cell tagged parameters that you added in step 3.
 This means they will supercede the values of the parameters that you put in the cell above—the names, notation, etc. should match to make sure your notebook is able to find the variables it needs.

-5. All set!
-Your collection can now be run and built with cupid-run and cupid-build as usual.
+5. Your collection can now be run with cupid-run, and then the website can be built with cupid-build.